Meghan's fashion range launches -- and her bag is already sold out

 Now Meghan has harnessed the public's admiration for her style, putting it to use as a force for good.
 She's designed a line of clothing aimed at empowering unemployed women to find work.

-The Duchess of Sussex today launched the Smart Set capsule collection, in collaboration with Smart Works, a UK-based charity of which she is patron.
+The Duchess of Sussex on Thursday launched the Smart Set capsule collection, in collaboration with Smart Works, a UK-based charity of which she is patron.

 Bringing together leading British brands and fashion designers Jigsaw, John Lewis & Partners, Marks & Spencer and Misha Nonoo, the collection features work wear essentials and classic pieces which women need for interviews and the workplace.

-Moments after arriving at the launch, the former Suits star revealed that one of the items -- a tote bag being marketed by John Lewis & Partners -- has already sold out online.
+Moments before arriving at the launch, the former Suits star discovered that one of the items -- a tote bag being marketed by John Lewis & Partners -- had already sold out online.

 The likelihood is that the other featured items -- including a trouser suit from Jigsaw, a dress from Marks & Spencer and a white shirt from designer Misha Nonoo -- will be just as popular.